CGRU/cgru/docs/software/houdini.rst

 Complex
 -------

-You can constuct a comples Afanasy ROP network to construct a complex job.
+You can construct a complex Afanasy ROP network to construct a complex job.

 .. figure:: images/houdini_complex_network.png